 So what I advocate is not to EDC one, but two knifes.
 One for everyday utility tasks and one for tactical carry.
 The BF3 and BF2 complement each other beautifully and make great companion knives for dual carry in an urban, downtown office type setting.

-Extrema Ratio knives are recognizable by their trade mark handles.
-These are the result of a unique co-operation with the Facoltà di Scienze Motorie of the University of Perugia.
-I translate that loosely into the faculty of the science of ergonomics.
+Extrema Ratio knives are recognizable by their trademark handles.
+These are the result of a unique cooperation with the Facoltà di Scienze Motorie of the University of Perugia, which loosely translates to the faculty of the science of ergonomics.

 Ergonomics is about designing for people to ensure that designs complement the strengths and abilities of people and minimizes the effects of their limitations, rather than forcing them to adapt.
 Applying that science to knife grips is a brilliant combo and thus it is only logical that the excellence chasing Extrema Ratio and the University of Perugia developed a special handle together called ERMH (Extrema Ratio Multipurpose Handle).
 You’re looking at the result.

 High quality and comfortable handle

 The handle is made out of black anodized anticorodal aluminum with strong non-corrosive properties and is cut to comfortably fit the your hand, helping in maintaining a secure grip even under wet, sweaty or bloody conditions.
 This being a utility pocket knife makes that you probably won’t ever stab someone, but in case you end up doing so anyway you can rest assured that this handle provides a good amount of grip.

 A small, well placed and effective finger guard keeps our index finger from slipping onto the blade during normal operations.
 To the rear you’ll find that the rear quillon forms into a small ‘pull assist’, meant to assist you in pulling the knife out of whatever it is lodged into, also aiding in the overall grip on the knife.